reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

      assignment leads to more jobs unassigned.
 * `minimize-tours`: minimizes total amount of tours present in solution
 * `maximize-tours`: maximizes total amount of tours present in solution
+* `minimize-arrival-time`: prefers solutions where work is finished earlier
 * `maximize-value`: maximizes total value of served jobs.
 It has optional parameters:
     * `reductionFactor`: a factor to reduce value cost compared to max routing costs
     * `breaks`: a value penalty for skipping a break.
 Default value is 100.